akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

                     Server 2016.
 This work will be a responsibility of the vendor under this contract

-            -   Azure platform as a service
+            -   Azure platform as a service (the person search application is hosted in Azure, with a development, test, and production instance)

             -   Azure infrastructure as a service